 Background

-Assessment of paracetamol overdose in children and young people (CYP) in the emergency department (ED) requires blood, taken four hours post ingestion.
+Assessment of paracetamol overdose in children and young people in the emergency department (ED) requires blood, taken four hours post ingestion.
 A commercial partner developed transdermal paracetamol measuring technology.
 This work aims to understand the acceptability of such a device, and potential market size.

 Methods

-A questionnaire study was undertaken with CYP and parents attending the centre Alder Hey Children’s Hospital, and healthcare professionals (HCP) involved in their care.
+A questionnaire study was undertaken with children and young people and parents attending Alder Hey Children’s Hospital, and healthcare professionals (HCP) involved in their care.
 A retrospective audit of paracetamol ingestion presenting to a paediatric ED was undertaken.

 Results

-One hundred and forty-three questionnaires were distributed, and 139 returned (response rate 97.2%), comprising 55 CYP, 52 parents and 32 HCP (recruited between August - October 2019).
+One hundred and forty-three questionnaires were distributed, and 139 returned (response rate 97.2%), comprising 55 children and young people, 52 parents and 32 HCP (recruited between August - October 2019).
 Overall device acceptability, assessed by favourability of appearance and willingness to wear was high, at 60.0% and 81.5% respectively.
 Concerns raised included bulky size and weight, and concern regarding the duration younger children would tolerate wearing the device.
-All groups, including CYP, ranked accuracy of results as the most important device feature and device comfort the least important.
-Parents prioritised avoidance of bloods more than CYP.
+All groups, including children and young people, ranked accuracy of results as the most important device feature and device comfort the least important.
+Parents prioritised avoidance of bloods more than children and young people.

-One hundred and twenty-seven CYP presented to ED with paracetamol ingestion (September 2017 to August 2018), with 57 (44.9%) categorised as accidental overdose.
-Overall, 106 (83.4%) required paracetamol levels measuring, and 25 (19.7%) of these required treatment with N-acetylcysteine.
-Extrapolating nationally, over seven thousand CYP will present with accidental overdose per annum in the UK.
+One hundred and twenty-seven children and young people presented to ED with paracetamol ingestion (September 2017 to August 2018), with 57 (44.9%) categorised as accidental overdose.
+Overall, 106 (83.4%) required paracetamol concentration measuring, and 25 (19.7%) of these required treatment with N-acetylcysteine.
+Extrapolating nationally, over seven thousand children and young people will present with accidental overdose per annum in the UK.

 Conclusion